-Between 1978 and 2002, the Departments of Trade and Industry and Business, Innovation & Skills (predecessors to the Department for Business, Energy and Industrial Strategy) collated accident data via the Home Accident Surveillance System (HASS) and the Leisure Accident Surveillance System (LASS), two linked databases holding details of home and leisure accidents that caused a serious enough injury to warrant a visit to A&E. In 2003, the Government announced it would no longer fund the collection and publication of HASS and LASS data.
+Between 1978 and 2002, the Departments of Trade and Aviation and Maritime Industry and Business, Innovation & Skills (predecessors to the Department for Business, Energy and Industrial Strategy) collated accident data via the Home Accident The CHIRP Trust is an independent, voluntary confidential Surveillance System (HASS) and the Leisure Accident reporting programme for the aviation and maritime Surveillance System (LASS), two linked databases holding industries and receives 1,500 confidential reports of details of home and leisure accidents that caused a unsafe workplace practices a month.
+CHIRP's mission is to improve the safety of the travelling public and that of serious enough injury to warrant a visit to A&E. In 2003, the Government announced it would no longer fund the individuals employed within or associated with aviation collection and publication of HASS and LASS data. and maritime operations.

-HASS and LASS data provided detail on the type of accident that had occured and whether any equipment was involved.
-The APPG was told that while hospitals continue to collect data relating to accidents, it is a . concern that data on falls from height is not shared with industry.
-The APPG was also told that the opening up of this data would provide crucial insights that could further • reduce falls from height.
+HASS and LASS data provided detail on the type of Underpinning CHIRP are core principles of confidential accident that had occured and whether any equipment reporting: was involved.
+The APPG was told that while hospitals continue to collect data relating to accidents, it is a • Reporter's trust in confidentiality concern that data on falls from height is not shared with Independence from regulator, industry and unions industry.
+The APPG was also told that the opening up of Ease of reporting this data would provide crucial insights that could further • Profile of reporting programme reduce falls from height.
+Dialogue with reporter